 - Protein: 0g

-- Mineral Content: Contains small amounts of calcium, potassium, iron, and magnesium.
+- Mineral Content: Small amounts of calcium, potassium, iron, and magnesium.

-- Natural Sweetener: Adds flavor and sweetness to foods.
+- Natural Sweetener: Adds sweetness and flavor to dishes.

-- Energy Boost: Quick source of energy due to its carbohydrate content.
+- Energy Boost: Quick source of energy from carbohydrates.

 - Calories: 900 kcal